What is a Mummy Makeover?

 I will first discuss the different areas of the body that women commonly wish to improve/enhance, next the specific operations that can be performed and finally, the options for the women who have gained significant weight during their pregnancy.

-The 2 areas that women most frequently request to improve/repair are the abdomen and breasts.
+The two areas that women most frequently request to improve/repair are the abdomen and breasts.
 For more information on this, check out our article on breast changes with pregnancy.

 As your baby grows, your uterus enlarges, causing your abdomen to change.
 With the hormone changes that occur from the time of conception to the preparation for delivery and breast feeding, oestrogen causes a degree of softening and laxity of the body’s tissues.
 This mainly impacts muscles, ligaments and tendons but also affects the skin.